tkerby/flipperzero-firmware-wPlugins/README.md

 ### Accessories

 DigiLab is compatible with all BusPirate v5 accessories, specifically:
-- **BusPirate Flash Adaptors** - for easy connection of DIP8, SOP8 and WSON8 flash chips
+**BusPirate Flash Adaptors** - for easy connection of DIP8, SOP8 and WSON8 flash chips.

+⚠️ Please note, the BusPirate port outputs 3.3v.
+Do **not** connect 1.8v accessories, or you **will** release magic smoke.

 ---